siouan/frontend-gradle-plugin/README.md

 <b>Default value</b>: <code>false</code><br/>
 <br/>
 Whether the Yarn distribution is already provided, and shall not be downloaded.
-When <code>true</code>, the plugin relies on the following locations in this exact order to find the yarn executable:
+When <code>true</code>, the plugin relies on the following locations in this exact order to find the <code>yarn</code> executable:
 <ul>
 <li>The directory pointed by the <code>yarnInstallDirectory</code> property, if not <code>null</code>.</li>
 <li>The directory pointed by the <code>YARN_HOME</code> environment variable, if not <code>null</code>.</li>